Embracing Autumn Energy for HSPs and Your Small Business

 Are you a highly sensitive person (HSP) who also happens to be a small business owner?

-๐โโ๏ธ Can you relate?
-Do you find yourself feeling a little off as one season ends and a new one begins?
+🙋♀️ Can you relate?
+Do you feel more tired lately, or find yourself feeling a little off as one season ends and a new one begins?
+Let’s harness that wonderful Autumn energy.

-Iโm an HSP and solopreneur offering branding and Squarespace website design services for whole-hearted business owners.
-I believe itโs important to pay close attention to our inner and outer reality, especially seasonally, to run a business that brings freedom, flexibility, and work/life balance.
+I’m an HSP and solopreneur offering branding and Squarespace website design services for purposeful business owners.
+I believe it’s essential to pay close attention to both our inner and outer realities, especially during seasonal changes, to run a business that brings freedom, flexibility, and a work-life balance.

 Of course, as business owners, we still need to be productive and put food on the table.
-However, itโs really important to take the time to listen and act on what we know is good for us and, therefore, our businesses.
-Letโs find ways to harness this autumn energy while staying true to who we are and what is best for growing our business.
+However, it’s really important to take the time to listen and act on what we know is good for us and, therefore, our businesses.
+Let’s find ways to harness this golden autumn energy season while staying true to who we are and what is best for growing our business.

 Interestingly, did you know that about 15-20% of people are highly sensitive persons (HSPs)?
 That means that they're more sensitive to their surroundings, both physical and emotional.
 They may also be more aware of their own feelings and the feelings of others.